Index Repair CLI (hyp-repair)¶

 Options:

-• -f, --first <blockNumber>: The block number to start the scan from.
-Defaults to the first block found in the index.
+-f, --first <blockNumber>: The block number to start the scan from.
+Defaults to the first block found in the index.-l, --last <blockNumber>: The block number to end the scan at.
+Defaults to the last block found in the index.-o, --out-file <baseFilePath>: Base path and filename for the output JSON files (without extension).
+Defaults to./.repair/<chain>-<first>-<last>.

 Example: